Infineon/deepcraft-public-unit-library/README.md

 ## 🤝 Contribution

 We welcome contributions from all users!
 New units can be submitted, subject to the **DEEPCRAFT™ review process**.
+You can read more about this under the **Contributing** tab.
 To learn how to create your own unit, check out the resources in the **tutorial folder**.

 ---